CIDRAM/Docs/readme.en.md

 ----|----
 `$this->BlockInfo['DateTime']` | The current date and time.
 `$this->BlockInfo['IPAddr']` | IP address for the current request.
+`$this->BlockInfo['IPAddrResolved']` | If the IP address for the current request is a 6to4, Teredo, or ISATAP address, that address resolved to its IPv4 equivalent.
+If not, then the IP address for the current request.
 `$this->BlockInfo['ScriptIdent']` | CIDRAM script version.
 `$this->BlockInfo['Query']` | The query for the current request.
 `$this->BlockInfo['Referrer']` | The referrer for the current request (if one exists).